-Lena Munasifi is a Senior Advisor to the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO), where she provides guidance and works closely with USPTO leadership to implement programs and initiatives and ensure they are administered in accordance with agency goals and objectives.
+Lena Munasifi is a Senior Advisor for Special Projects to the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office (USPTO), where she provides guidance and works closely with USPTO leadership to implement programs and initiatives and ensure they are administered in accordance with agency goals and objectives.
 She also serves as the USPTO representative on two Department of Commerce working groups related to economic recovery and gender policy.

 Ms. Munasifi has worked at the USPTO since 2019 in the Office of the General Counsel.
 During that time she was an attorney on the USPTO’s 2020 Presidential Transition Team, which provided operational and organizational information for the incoming presidential administration.
 She also was co-lead on the USPTO’s compliance to two Presidential Executive Orders.
 Since joining USPTO, Ms. Munasifi has received two Director’s Awards for her contributions to the agency’s mission.